 A reserve site has therefore been identified which will come forward for development only if it is required to remediate a substantial shortfall in the supply of housing land due to the failure of existing housing sites in Hallaton to deliver the anticipated scale of development; or it becomes necessary to provide for additional homes in Hallaton in accordance with any new development plan document that replaces the Harborough Local Plan.
 The site has deliberately been placed outside of the Limits to development to help ensure that it only comes forward for development when evidence of increased housing need has been provided.
+The criteria have all been agreed with the landowner and agent.

 POLICY HBE 4: RESERVE SITE ALLOCATION - A reserve site is allocated on land at Cow Close for around 11 units of residential accommodation as shown below (Figure 3b).

 Development will be supported subject to the following criteria:

-- a) New housing development proposals should provide a mixture of housing types specifically to meet identified local needs based on an up-to-date assessment of need. - b) An affordable housing requirement of 40% of the site yield, in line with HDC policy; and - c) The scheme will be built out in 'character areas', each of between 5-6 dwellings, reflecting the building style prevalent in Hallaton in accordance with Policy HBE1 Design Standards.
+- a) New housing development proposals should provide a mixture of housing types specifically to meet identified local needs based on an up to date assessment of need.
+Currently, the following dwellings are required to meet demographic projections: 2 x 2-bed; 6 x 3-bed; and 3 x 4-bed; and - b) An affordable housing requirement of 40% of the site yield, in line with HDC policy, to be focused around 2-bed bungalows; and - c) Each dwelling will be built to building regulations standard M4(2) Category 2: Accessible and adaptable dwellings; and - d) The scheme will be built out in 'character areas', each of between 5-6 dwellings, reflecting the building style prevalent in Hallaton in accordance with Policy HBE1 Design Standards.